 Haridwar is counted as one of the revered holiest places in India.
 It is situated in a beautiful place Uttarakhand.
 Blessed by the ancient beliefs, a visit to this holy place is a must for every Hindu pilgrim.
 People come here to offer homage to the deceased members of the family.
 It also works as a gateway to nearby holy points like Rishikesh, Badrinath, and Kedarnath.

-Known as the Yoga Capital of around the world, Rishikesh has been in the list of top visiting places for not only Indians but foreigners.
+Known as the Yoga Capital around the world, Rishikesh has been on the list of top visiting places for not only Indians but foreigners.
 It has gained its reputation for having ashrams and temples at the foothills of the Himalayas.
 The distance from Haridwar to Rishikesh is 26 km.
 Pilgrims in large numbers come here every year.

-If you are in a mood for a relaxed and laidback vacation, than Dhanaulti is the destination for you.
+If you are in the mood for a relaxed and laidback vacation, then Dhanaulti is the destination for you.
 It is a very charming but peaceful place, unlike nearby crowded hill stations.
 Dhanaulti is yet to be explored fully.
 You can enjoy leisure walks or serious trekking here.
 This weekend holiday spot is found on the Mussoorie-Chamba road.
 The height is around 2245 m above sea level.

 Chamba is perched at an elevation of 1670 m above sea level.
 It is based in the Tehri District at a distance of around 56 km.
 The pine and deodar forestation is very welcoming.
 You can spend a very quiet and amazing vacation in Chamba.
-The unexplored hill station is slowly catching up with the arrivals of new exciting tourists.
+The unexplored hill station is slowly catching up with the arrival of new exciting tourists.

 The other major tourist attractions of Uttarakhand are- Jim Corbett National Park, Garhwal, Kausani, Lansdowne, Ranikhet, Pithoragarh, Auli, Almora, etc. Every destination has its own charm and a story to tell.
 Plan a holiday around Uttarakhand and bring pleasant memories for a lifetime.